mrmcscreamypant/illiteracy-engine/readme.md

 but they abstract away too much.
 This does more of the same, but in a far more lightweight and efficent way.
 <hr>
 <h5>Installation:</h5>
-See the <a href="https://github.com/mrmcscreamypant/illiteracy-engine/wiki/instilation">wiki</a> for instilation instructions
+See the <a href="https://github.com/mrmcscreamypant/illiteracy-engine/wiki/installation">wiki</a> for installation instructions